-- By designating printers to be automatically installed on user workstations through the Remote Printer Management feature available in iManage.
-See "Using Remote Printer Management" on page 75 for more information. - By allowing Windows workstation users to install printers on their workstation by using the Windows Add Printers wizard in the Windows Printers folder.
+- By designating printers to be automatically installed on user workstations through the Remote Printer Management feature available in Novell iManager.
+See "Using Remote Printer Management" on page 76 for more information. - By allowing Windows workstation users to install printers on their workstation by using the Windows Add Printers wizard in the Windows Printers folder.

-Certain drivers (mostly older drivers) will not work when the printer name/ port name has a long name (32 characters or more).
-The port name looks something like \\TREE_NAME\SERVER_NAMEinstalled_printer_name.
+Certain drivers (mostly older drivers) will not work when the printer name/port name has a long name (32 characters or more).
+The port name looks something like \\TREE_NAME\SERVER_NAME\installed_printer_name.